alekzanderx1/Go-Twitter/README.md

 2. 3 backend services (namely authentication service, users service, tweets service) which talk to Web Server through GRPC in order to fulfill users requests.

 3. The backend services persist all data onto RAFT backed storage using etcd.
+   We are using etcd's implementation of RAFT where data is stored in a Key-Value map which is replicated and kept consistent using RAFT in the background.
+For each microservice of our application, we use a Key to serialize data as JSON and store using the RAFT client.

 ---